KAREN LONGMORE Registered Member MBACP, DIP. HUMANISTIC COUNSELLING

 Concessions are available for students or those on a low income.

 I have my own Private practice at my home in Southbourne.
 I have a dedicated Therapy room, which is very serene and calm, and offers a safe and confidential environment.
 The room is situated in the grounds of a peaceful and relaxing garden.
 There are parking facilities available if you are travelling by car.
 Alternatively, I am close to Southbourne Station, and there is a regular bus route nearby (No. 700 - Stagecoach to Southbourne).
 Please contact me for further details.

-I adhere to the BACP's Ethical Framework for Good Practice in Counselling and Psychotherapy.
+I adhere to the British Association for Counselling and Psychotherapy's (BACP) Ethical Framework for the Counselling Professions.